vmware/terraform-azurerm-avi-alb-deployment-azure/README.md

 }
 ```
 ## Private IP Controller Deployment
 For a controller deployment that is only accesible via private IPs the controller_public_address should be set to false to enable this connectivity.
-In addition it is recommended to either configure VNET peering with the vnet_peering_settings or manually create resource group and VNET/Subnets and specify them with the create-networking = false, custom_controller_resource_group, custom_vnet_name, and custom_subnet_name variables.
+In addition it is recommended to either configure VNET peering with the configure_vnet_peering or manually create resource group and VNET/Subnets and specify them with the create-networking = false, custom_controller_resource_group, custom_vnet_name, and custom_subnet_name variables.
 This is needed so that the controller IPs can be reached by the Ansible provisioner.

 ## Day 1 Ansible Configuration and Avi Resource Cleanup
 The module copies and runs an Ansible play for configuring the initial day 1 Avi config.
 The plays listed below can be reviewed by connecting to the Avi Controller by SSH.
 In an HA setup the first controller will have these files.